the-teachingRSE-project/competencies/summarised_competencies.md

 valuable in order to discover where RSEs see their place in the existing landscape of scientific domains and how to support the work of RSEs at different positions and career levels.

-This paper is a condensed version of a more comprehensive paper published at FIXME:INSERTREFHERE .
+This paper is a condensed version of a more comprehensive paper [@Goth2023] published at FIXME:INSERTREFHERE.
-A non-exhaustive overview of similar initiatives can be found in FIXME:INSERTREFHERE .
-In this paper, we start to elaborate in
-@sec:values on the values that provide the guiding principles for the work of an RSE.
-@sec:required-generic-skills defines a set of core skills based on these values.
-We categorise these skills into three pillars, namely "software/technical", "research", and "communication" skills, reflecting the hybrid nature of an RSE.
-To justify the selection of these skills, we also list some current tasks and discuss the skills used therein.

-As with any general skill set, not all RSEs will need to use all the skills highlighted to the same level of expertise.
-But the Discussion of how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with can be found in FIXME:INSERTREFHERE .
-Also, the overview of what skills and limitations an RSE in different team structures typically has, and recommendations for organisations that need to support RSEs is in expanded paper in FIXME:INSERTREFHERE .
-@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
+Besides the foundational competencies (extracted 1-to-1 from there), that paper further elaborates on the guiding values and principles of an RSE, points to related work, describes the typical level of each competency for different career levels and working environment, together with actions that organizations can take to support these, and defines a list of RSE specializations.

 ## Terminology